 Explore the South Goa Beaches

 Did you really think I would leave out beaches from this list?
 In contrast to the beaches of North Goa which are generally overcrowded, South Goa beaches are usually desolate and have more room to walk around and enjoy the empty beach.
 Not only are there vacant beaches, but also some full-fledged tourist beaches with beach shacks and a vibrant atmosphere.
 My favorite empty beach in South Goa is Cabo de Rama beach.
 You can also read about a relatively undiscovered by the Indian crowd, Patnem beach.
 On your next Goa vacation, give the South Goa beaches a try.
 They will not let you down.

 Walk Around Fontainhas

 The old Latin Quarter of Panaji, Fontainhas is an area bursting with colorful houses in bright maroon, green, blue and yellow.
-Equally lively are the restaurants and other structures around here.
-Some of my favorite restaurants and cafes in Panjim are located in Fontainhas.
-A region with a rich cultural history, I have written about Fontainhas in-depth in my post, A Day in Fontainhas.
+The restaurants around here are equally lively.
+Fontainhas is a region with a rich cultural history.
+Thus, I have written about Fontainhas in-depth in my post, A Day in Fontainhas.
 Read this article to find out the hidden secrets, the best eats and the right spots to take Instagram-worthy pictures.
 This is undoubtedly, one of the best offbeat places in Goa.